Neutron Network

 North-to-south traffic with Neutron floating IP

 In the legacy world, floating IPs are configured as /32 prefixes on the router’s external device.
-The one-to-one mapping between the VM IP address and the floating IP address is used so external devices can initiate traffic externally to the internal instance.
+The one-to-one mapping between the VM IP address and the floating IP address is used so external devices can initiate external traffic to the internal instance.

-North-to-south traffic with floating IP is now handled with another namespace, called the fip namespace.
+North-to-south traffic with floating IP is now handled with another namespace called the fip namespace.
 The new fip namespace is created by the Layer 3 agent and represents the external network to which the fip belongs.

 distributed virtual routing